Natasha-Yang/FireNet/README.md

 ---

-This version improves readability, formatting, and clarity.
-Let me know if you need any tweaks! 🚀

 ## Project Organization
 The most up-to-date code compatible with the **WildfireSpreadTS** dataset is currently located in **WSTS**.
 Since we recently transitioned datasets, we are in the process of migrating documents from **WSTS** to our main module, **FireNet**.